 The best way to prevent canine hereditary deafness is to have all breeding dogs tested for the mutation.
 This can be done through a simple DNA test and will help ensure that only healthy puppies are produced.

-Canine hereditary deafness is a serious condition that can have a significant impact on the quality of life of affected animals.
-However, with proper management and care, these dogs can still lead happy and fulfilling lives.
+Canine hereditary deafness is a serious condition that can have a significant impact on the quality of life of your pets.
+With proper management and care, these dogs can still lead happy and fulfilling lives.

-It’s important to remember that all dogs are individuals and may respond differently to treatment.
-If you suspect your pet may be deaf, it’s best to consult with your veterinarian for further advice.
+It’s important to remember that all dogs are individuals and can respond differently to treatment.
+If you think that your pet may be deaf, it’s best to consult with your veterinarian for further advice.